 Legal requirements for gift

 As per the Transfer of Property Act, the transfer of a house property under a gift, has to be effected by a registered instrument/document, signed by or on behalf of the person gifting the property and should also be attested by at least two witnesses.
 The registrar shall ensure that proper stamp duty has been affixed on the gift deed/document, when it is presented for registration.
 The amount of stamp duty and registration charges payable, with respect to a gift deed, are generally the same as in the case of a regular sale.
 However, if the gift deed is executed between some specified close relatives, some states provide concessions in stamp duty.
-For example, Maharashtra has capped the stamp duty payable on gift of a residential or agricultural property to one’s spouse, children, grandchildren or wife of a son who has died, at Rs 200, irrespective of the value of the underlying property.
-Similarly, the registration charge is also capped at Rs 200.
+For example, Maharashtra used to have a cap on stamp duty payable on gift of a residential or agricultural property to one’s spouse, children, grandchildren or wife of a son who has died, at Rs 200, till May 16, 2017.
+Now, the stamp duty applicable is three per cent of the market value of the transaction.

 Income tax implication

 According to income tax laws, the value of all the gifts received by a person during a year is fully exempt, as long as the total of such gifts does not exceed Rs 50,000 in a year.
 If the value of all the gifts taken together exceeds Rs 50,000, then, the aggregate of the gifts received become taxable without any threshold exemption.
 However, income tax laws also give a favourable treatment, to gifts between two close relatives.
 Consequently, the gift of any asset (whether movable or immovable) made to certain specified relatives, is fully exempt from tax in the hand of the recipient, without any upper limit.
 The list of close relatives includes parents, spouse, siblings, siblings of the spouse, lineal ascendants and descendants of the person and his/her spouse.
 The list also includes spouse of the abovementioned persons.